 South Philadelphia Turf Club Sportsbook

 The South Philadelphia Turf Club (SPTC) is an off-track betting location just northeast of Citizens Bank Park, the home of the Philadelphia Phillies.
-The venue is one of the first locations in Pennsylvania to offer sports betting.
+The venue is one of the first locations to offer sports betting in Pennsylvania.